MingSiro71/QiiteneeYo/README.md

 - Overwrite Entrypoint to /var/task/bootstrap
 - Overwrite CMD to lambda_function.lambda_handler
 - Overwrite WORKDIR to /var/task
+- Select configure tab
-- Select configure and click 'edit'
+- In Function settings, click 'edit' button
 - Increase memory to 256
 - Increase timeout limit to 5 minutes
+- Open Permission settings
+- Set role to the one define in previous process
 - Test function with hello

 The test is expected to be well done.